-Safety alerts from the NSW Department of Industry, Resources and Energy.
+Safety alerts from the NSW Department of Planning and Environment.

-Safety bulletins from the NSW Department of Industry, Resources and Energy.
+Safety bulletins from the NSW Department of Planning and Environment.

-Weekly incident summary from the NSW Department of Industry, Resources and Energy.
+Weekly incident summary from the NSW Department of Planning and Environment.

-Investigation reports from the NSW Department of Industry, Resources and Energy.
+Investigation reports from the NSW Department of Planning and Environment.

 Codes of practice for WHS (mines) legislation

-Information on the NSW Department of Industry, Resources and Energy Mine Safety Regulatory Reform: Incident prevention strategy.
+Information on the NSW Department of Planning and Environment Mine Safety Regulatory Reform: Incident prevention strategy.

 The NSW Mine Safety Advisory Council (MSAC) provides the NSW Minister for Resources and Energy with advice on critical work, health and safety (WHS) issues of importance to the NSW government.